mkly/buuur/README.md

 ## Install

-### Heroku / Dokku
+### Heroku
-Just push the repository and magic should make everything work
+Just push the repository and magic should make everything work as long as you use https and chrome

 ### Local
 Same thing but on port 3000